omarreis/LangTool/README.md

 * Show LangTool Editor..              <--- LangTool
 * Show IDE Lang Designer..            <--- Original component editor

-Original editor can be used to import texts from form, export templates  and LNG files
+Original editor can be used to import texts from form, export templates  and LNG files.
+The original IDE editor, however, cannot delete languages, or edit all languages in the same grid, or copy-paste languages to-from translation services.
+For that you now have LangTool   :)

 TODO: Localize LangTool !!!!   :)